ParedesGab/PP1/README.md

 ### Target audience

 + General public interested in life, nature or biology.
-+ Environmental advocates, because global warking or human impact has also an effect on marine meiofauna.
++ Environmental advocates, because global warming and/or human impact have also an effect on marine meiofauna.
-+ Students, teachers, marine science enthusiastss studying marine biology, ecology, nematology, or microbiology.
++ Students, teachers or marine science enthusiasts studying marine biology, ecology, nematology, or microbiology.
-+ Researchers and Scientists.
++ Researchers, scientists.

 ### User expectations

 + Accessible site.
 + Fast access to content.
-+ Clearly undestand the purpose of the site.
++ Understand clearly the purpose of the site.
-+ Have relevant content that is that keeps the user engaged.
++ Have relevant content that keeps the user engaged.
 + Easy and intuitive navigation, overall a smooth experience.
 + Mobile-friendly, but generally a responsive design that works well on all devices.

 ### User stories

-+ As a first-time user, I want to:
++ **As a first-time user, I want to:**

   + Easily navigate the website and find the content interesting.
-  + Be surprised to discover that drastically different organisms in nature might rely on each other for survival.
+  + Be surprised to discover that drastically different organisms in nature might depend on each other for survival.
   + Find this, otherwise niche topic, entertaining and easy to understand.
   + Find useful information about this symbiosis, so I can compare it with my research system.
-  + Visit the social media platforms to check what activity is carried out around this topic.
+  + Visit the social media platforms to see what activity is going on around this topic.

-+ As a returning user, I want to:
++ **As a returning user, I want to:**

   + Discover the latest key findings or new research on the *Laxus*-Thiosymbion symbiosis.
-  + Connect with scientists working on marine symbiosis, so they can share their insights in schools, museums, or to stablish a scientific collaboration.
+  + Connect with scientists working on marine symbiosis, so they can share their insights in schools, museums, or to establish a scientific collaboration.
-  + Check if other symbiotic systems are featured on the website.
+  + See if other symbiotic systems are featured on the site.

-+ As the business ownser user, I want:
++ **As the business ownser user, I want:**

   + Pass on my love for this system that was my workhorse for many years.
-  + Highlight the key discoveries I made during my PhD research (Paredes et al., 2021, 2022).
+  + Highlight the key discoveries I made during my Ph.D. research (Paredes et al., 2021, 2022).
   + Keep the website updated with the latest research on this symbiosis.
   + Know if the visitors found the content interesting and if it was easy to understand.
-  + Know what other symbiotic-related content my users want to see.
-For example, scientist testimonial, or the process of collecting the nematodes from sand, etc.
+  + Know what other symbiosis-related content my users want to see.
+For example, testimonial from scientists, or the process of collecting the nematodes from sand, etc.

 ## Features